aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-pdf-to-latex-tex/_index.md

 type: docs
 weight: 330
 url: /net/convert-pdf-to-latex-tex/
+description: This article describes the features of converting PDF files to LaTeX format.
+To convert PDF files to TeX, Aspose.PDF use the class LaTeXSaveOptions.
 ---

 # Convert PDF to LaTeX/TeX

 The LaTeX file format is a text file format with markup in the LaTeX 2ε derivative of the TeX family of languages and LaTeX is a derived format of the TeX system.